If you are someone who loves to side hustle while traveling, you must have heard about house sitting jobs.

-If your mission is to travel to new places then sign up for websites like TrustedHouseSitters.com which has a big list of houses and covers many countries.
+If your mission is to travel to new places, then sign up for a website like TrustedHouseSitters.com, which has a big list of houses and covers many countries.

 Create a stellar profile

 All these websites are like matchmaking sites.
-The better your profile is, the chances are better for you to get the house sitting job.
-Being as descriptive as you can in your profile about your past house sitting jobs, highlighting your soft skills like good with pets or excellent gardening skills, etc. can make a positive impact on the house owner.
+The better your profile is, the better your chances are of getting the house sitting job.
+Being as descriptive as you can be in your profile about your past house sitting jobs, highlighting your soft skills like good with pets or excellent gardening skills, etc. can make a positive impact on the house owner.

 Things to remember before you start house sitting

-Getting a background check organized in advance is best to have more house sitting jobs as most of these websites ask for background checks.
+Getting a background check organized in advance will you a better chance of getting more house sitting jobs as most of these websites ask for background checks.

-Many of these websites have their house sitter terms and conditions, but most of the time house owners and house sitters make their own agreements, which is more convenient.
+Many of these websites have house sitter terms and conditions, but most of the time, house owners and house sitters make their own agreements, which is more convenient.

 House sitting jobs can save you a lot of rent if you are in a new place and want to test the waters before renting.

-They are great ways to cut down costs if you are a frequent traveler as major tourist destinations like Europe have super hefty hotel charges.
+It is a great way to cut down costs if you are a frequent traveler as major tourist destinations like Europe have super hefty hotel charges.

 House sitting is a flexible way to earn extra money on the side if you want a change of place.

-There is an initial investment to sign up for all these websites which might be hard if you are tight on budget.
+There is an initial investment to sign up for all these websites, which might be hard if you are on a tight budget.